silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-it.md

 ### SETTING UP PROJECT AREA

-- Create an user for each project using the convention of starting letter p eg. `pvolta`
+- Create an user for each project using the convention of starting letter `p` eg. `pvolta`
-- Change `umask` in `.cshrc` to `027` so files created by `pvolta` cannot be read by others.
+- Change `umask` in `.cshrc` to `027` so files created by `pvolta` cannot be read by __others__.
 - create the project directory: `/home/nfs1/projects/VOLTA/REV1/work`
 - Change projects owner and group of `VOLTA` directory and underneath to `pvolta`
-- The `work` directory should have r+w perm for pvolta group so other can create project in the work directory.
+- The `work` directory should have `g=swrx,t+` for `pvolta` group so users in `pvolta` group can create project area under this directory but they cannot delete the `work` directory and all the newly created files/directory by project users will have their file groups with the original group of the directory so all users in the group `pvolta` can share files.
+  - `# chmod g=swrx,t+ work`
+  - `-s` sets the `setgid` bit for the directory.
+When set on a directory, the __setgid__ bit causes newly created files within the directory to take on the group ownership of the directory ie. `pvolta` rather than the default/primary group of the user that created it.
+This makes it easier to share the directory among several users, as long as they belong to the same group.
+This one is especially useful for shared project directory.
+  - `t+` keeps the dir `work` sticky, the filesystem won't allow you to delete or rename it unless you are the owner.
+Just write permission is not enough.
+This way users in the 'pvolta' group will not be able to delete it, only the creator.
+  - For more on __setgid__ and __sticky__ bits, see Section 5.5 (p-132) in [Nemeth-LinuxSysAdmin-5e-2017]
 - Now you can create the master work area with the user `pvolta` using the `siproj` script.
   - For other users, first include them in the project group eg. `pvolta`
 - For cadence: